 A divorce can feel like it drags on and on forever.
 Some actually do, taking several years to finalize.
-Here at Morgenstern & Associates, we help individuals in North Carolina get the best possible outcomes for their divorce.
+Here at Morgenstern Law, PLLC, we help individuals in North Carolina get the best possible outcomes for their divorce.
 Therefore, they can start a new chapter in their life.
 If you need a team of divorce lawyers Greensboro, NC residents can trust, we may be able to help you too.

 How Do I Start the Divorce Process in North Carolina?